MaX-Lo/Amazon-Order-History/README.md

 # Usage

-When using a computer where you've not logged in before Amazon might requires a confirmation code from an email it has send to you.
-Therefore it can be necessary to login with your favorite browser before using that script.
+When using a device where you've not logged in before Amazon might require a confirmation code from an email it has send to you.
+Therefore it can be necessary to log into Amazon with your browser before using that script on a new device.
 After logging in the first time there shouldn't be anymore email confirmations necessary.
 The same applies if you have two-factor authentication activated.